 The Blades took the lead with 17 minutes left to play after a controversial penalty was awarded by referee Andy Madley, following a lengthy consultation with VAR.

 Sheffield United dominated large parts of the game, but much like we've seen this season, their biggest struggles came in the final third.

 The three points takes Chris Wilder's men nine points off 17th place Brighton.

 It was a United onslaught during the opening thirty minuets at Bramall Lane, with United's No.17 David McGoldrick having the two clearest opportunities.

-The former Republic of Ireland international first chance came after a lovely move from Blades trio Oliver Burke, Ethan Ampadu, and John Lundstram before the latter slid McGoldrick in, but he was unable to orchestrate enough bend on his shot to beat Karl Darlow in the Newcastle goal.
+The former Republic of Ireland international had his first chance came after a lovely move from Blades trio Oliver Burke, Ethan Ampadu, and John Lundstram before the latter slid McGoldrick in, but he was unable to orchestrate enough bend on his shot to beat Karl Darlow in the Newcastle goal.

-There were plenty more half-chances for Wilder's men with Lundstram firing just wide, before a late flurry of chances came from Jayden Bogle and Oliver Burke.
+There were plenty more half-chances for Wilder's men, with Lundstram firing just wide, before a late flurry of chances came from Jayden Bogle and Oliver Burke.

 McGoldrick's best chance of the half came as Ampadu picked him out with a perfectly weighted cross to the back post.
 However, the former Ipswich man was unable to force Darlow into action, as his header sailed over the bar.

 Newcastle's game plan looked clear from the off.
 Steve Bruce had set up his side to absorb the pressure, as the Magpies looked to punish them on the break, from their pacey frontline which consisted of Ryan Fraiser, Callum Wilson, and Jeff Hendrick.